halvors/FC2MPPatcher/README.md

 # FC2MPPatcher
 An utility for patching your Far Cry 2 installation to support multiplayer agian.

-This resolves for Game and dedicated server:
+This resolves the following issues for the game and dedicated server:
  * Binding to the wrong network interface, resolving issues with online multiplayer.
  * Annoncing wrong IP address in multiplayer, showing 9999 ping for mathces in lobby.
  * Broadcasting to wrong address, causing issues with LAN multiplayer (including over VPN).
  * Joining matches hosted ingame.
+ * Steam and Uplay version being unable to login to online accounts.

 If you experience diffculties patching the game, first make sure you got the 1.03 patch installed, if your version of the game isn't supported (only Retail, Steam and GOG is tested), please report on the issue tracker, it's a quick fix.